TDG-Platform/docs/ENVI_GetSpectrumFromLibrary.md

 ### Advanced

 The advanced script for this task demonstrates loading your own spectrum data to run the task.
 The Advanced Script example uses the ENVI  *"veg_1dry.sli"* spectral index file and the *CDE054: Pinyon Pine (SAP)* spectrum.
+If you use your own spectral data, and it is a .sli file, you must create an "HDR" file.

 ```python